Ravishankar Raval: Style

 He evolved his own rich style, inspired by the Indian classical painting traditions.
 He was influenced by Raja Ravi Verma's religious oleographs.
 He was influenced by Tagore's informal open studios which influenced his Gujarat Chitra Kala Sangh.

 He was given the title of Kalaguru, the master of art, by Gujarati author Kakasaheb Kalelkar for his contribution in art in Gujarat.
 His art school produced several notable artists of India such as Kanu Desai.

 Recognition

 During his career, Raval received several awards and medals.
 He received Mayo Gold Medal at Sir J. J. School of Art in 1916.
 He was awarded Gold medal from the Bombay Art Society in 1917.
 He won second prize in art-in-industry Expo at Calcutta in 1923.
 He received Ranjitram Suvarna Chandrak (1930), the highest literary award in Gujarati literature for his art essays.
 He received Kalidas Prize in 1925.
 He received Nehru Award for his book on Russia in 1965.
 Later he was awarded Padma Shri, the fourth highest civilian award of India, in 1965.

 He was accepted as the Fellow of the Lalit Kala Akademi in 1970.

 Personal life

 He married Ramaben in 1909.
 They had three sons; Narendra, Gajendra and Kanak.
+Kanak completed an M.S. in Pharmacy from the University of Michigan in 1953, and a PhD in Pharmacy from the University of Iowa in 1956.
+He permanently emigrated to the U.S. in the 1960s and dedicated his later life to translating his father's biography from Gujarati to English.
+He passed in 2022.